miklevin/MikeLev.in/_posts/2025-03-29-vscode-jupyter-notebook-paths.md

 notebook you're running resides, whereas Cursor is using wherever the running instance of the kernel was started from.

-ChatGPT: Yes, there's a specific reason for this behavior, and it comes down to how kernels are managed by different notebook environments:
+**ChatGPT**: Yes, there's a specific reason for this behavior, and it comes down to how kernels are managed by different notebook environments:

 ### Why the difference?